images © Gail Hastings 2020 (unless otherwise specified)

-GH made situation no. 41: happy new year in 2000 and exhibited the artwork in 2000 in Passing Time: Moët & Chandon Exhibition 2000 at the Art Gallery of New South Wales (cur.
-Victoria Lynn), Sydney. situation no. 41: happy new year is a standalone artwork.
-The artwork's medium is acrylic paint on MDF; reflective perspex on MDF; vinyl upholstery over MDF and rubber; inkjet on fabric; inkjet on paper; watercolour and lead pencil on paper, and comprises of component/s measuring, overall, 3.5 x 9 x 5.5 m.
+situation no. 41: happy new year 2000 first appeared in Passing Time: Moët & Chandon Exhibition 2000 at the Art Gallery of New South Wales, Sydney, in 2000. situation no. 41: happy new year is a standalone artwork.
+The artwork's medium includes acrylic paint on MDF; reflective perspex on MDF; vinyl upholstery over MDF and rubber; inkjet on fabric; inkjet on paper; watercolour and lead pencil on paper, measuring, overall, 3.5 x 9 x 5.5 m.

 Encyclopaedia of Repetitions in Art